 In 2010 he left Nuffield Health to take a full time MBA with the ambition of entering into the charitable sector.
 Having successfully completed his MBA (2011) he became a Trustee at SHAW Trust and also delivered a project for The Children’s Trust to establish the strategy for the provision of support to parents of children who have acquired brain injuries across the UK.
 Since June 2012 he has been Director of Resources at Young Epilepsy.

-John Cowman joined Young Epilepsy in June 2011 as the new Director of Health Services.
+John Cowman joined Young Epilepsy in June 2011.

 Originally from Dublin, John trained as a physiotherapist at the University of Dublin, Trinity College.
 He has held several clinical posts in the areas of paediatrics, neurology and musculoskeletal.
 In 1998 he became the lead research physiotherapist for Gulf War Syndrome with King’s College Hospitals Trust and the Ministry of Defence and became an expert in the measurement of muscle strength.
 He then went back to clinical physiotherapy within the NHS leading to management roles and his previous role as Director at NHS Havering in North East London where he specialised in Business Development and Performance.
 He has spent time at Oxford University examining how the charitable sector can add value to the delivery of healthcare.

 Prior to Young Epilepsy Mary worked at LexisNexis as HR Director UK and previously she worked in technology, broadcast media, e-learning and brand marketing sectors managing teams in the UK, EMEA,and the US, at Director level.
 She spent several years in human resources specialising in cultural and transformation programmes, employee relations, mergers and acquisitions and talent management.
 Mary has a degree in Business Studies from the University of Limerick and has studied psychology and continual professional development at Cranfield School of Management.